 Households and families

-• In 2018, there were 226, 806 households (occupied private dwellings) in Canterbury – this is projected to increase to 298,000 by 2043 – an average annual increase of 1.0% on the medium projection series.
+• In 2023, there were 254, 220 households (occupied private dwellings) – this is projected to increase to 298,000 by 2043 – an average annual increase of 1.0% on the medium projection series (2018-base).

 • All Canterbury TAs will have more one-person households in 2043 than in 2018, mainly due to the increasing number of people at older ages.

 • Couple-without-children is the most common family type.
-Growth in the number of couples whose children have left the family home is expected to be significant as the large number of people born during the 1950s–70s reach the older ages.
+Growth in the number of couples whose children have left the family home is expected to be significant as the large number of people born during the 1950s–70s reach older ages.

 Culture and identity